jsrn/jsrn.github.io/uses.md

 ## Hardware

 - 16" [MacBook Pro](https://www.apple.com/uk/shop/buy-mac/macbook-pro).
 It has an M2 chip.
 I like it a lot, but it's a company machine, not mine.
-- A 104 key [WASD V2](https://www.wasdkeyboards.com/products/mechanical-keyboards.html) with MX Blues.
-It's big and clacky and I love it.
-It's a pretty thick keyboard, so I asked someone selling chopping boards at a local market to make me a wrist rest out of black walnut, [the best wood](/best).
-In the almost ten years I've had this keyboard I've used the numpad maybe half a dozen times, so my next keyboard (if this trooper ever gives up) is going to be a slightly more compact model.
+- 8BitDo's [Commodore-style keyboard](https://www.8bitdo.com/retro-mechanical-keyboard-c64/).
+Clacky in the same way as my old WASD keyboard, but a little more compact on my desk, and very stylish.
+- A keyboard wrist rest made of black walnut, [the best wood](/best).
+I commissioned this from someone selling chopping boards at the local market.
 - A [Logitech G502 Hero](https://www.logitechg.com/en-gb/products/gaming-mice/g502-hero-gaming-mouse.910-005471.html) mouse.
 It's a great mouse, but I'm not good enough at videogames for my mouse to have ever been the bottleneck.
 I do love the unlockable scroll wheel for whizzing through long web pages.
 - An [MSI Raider GE68](https://www.msi.com/Laptop/Raider-GE68-HX-13VX) gaming laptop at home.
 Not the cheapest way to get a decent gaming rig, but boy is it pretty.
 It has a lot of oomph, but it runs pretty hot.
 - [Jabra Elite 85h (discontinued)](https://www.jabra.com/supportpages/jabra-elite-85h) cans / [Anker Liberty 4 NC](https://us.soundcore.com/products/liberty-4-nc-a3947z61) ear-buds, depending on whether I'm at home or on the go.
 The sound quality and noise-cancelling on both are more than good enough for me, and the batteries last for ages on one charge.